saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Download and Install SauceCTL

-Next you need to download and install the Sauce Command Line Tool (CTL) that you will use to run the TestRunner Toolkit.
-This is a part of the TestRunner Toolkit that allows you to set a configuration location & update the file in your local directory.
+Next you need to download and install the Sauce Command Line Tool (CTL) that you will use to run the Testrunner Toolkit.
+This is a part of the Testrunner Toolkit that allows you to set a configuration location & update the file in your local directory.
 There are several options (*Insert link) for installing it, and in this tutorial we will use npm, which means you need to have [NodeJS installed on your machine](https://nodejs.org/en/download/).

 It also allows you to run commands to run tests locally or remotely on the Sauce Labs platform.

-First, anywhere on your machine install the SauceCTL tool globally, using this command NPM to install the SauceCTL package:
+First, anywhere on your machine install the SauceCTL tool globally, using this command `npm` to install the SauceCTL package:

 `npm i -g saucectl`.